breuleux/hrepr/README.md

 ### Special tags

 Standard tags like `H.span`, `H.div`, `H.strong`, etc. are handled according to standards.
-But there are some special tags which are postprocessed by the hrepr "backend".
-The HTML backend will reduce them to standard tags, whereas the pprint backend will display them like Python data structures.
+But there are some special tags which are postprocessed by the hrepr "backend":

 * `H.instance(*children, type=<str>, delimiter=<str>, short=<bool>, horizontal=<bool>, vertical=<bool>)`
     * Represents some kind of object